panubo/docker-postfix/README.md

 **Advanced Postfix parameters:**

 In some cases it might be necessary to further customise Postfix parameters that are not explicitly exposed via environment variables.
 In this case the environment variable `POSTCONF` provides a hook that is directly passed to `postconf -e` after splitting it by `;`.
-N.B. this is different from existing usage of other multi-value options that use a comma.
+N.B.
+This is different from the comma-separated format used for other multi-value options.

 Example usage: